Azure/linux-on-azure-levelup/Module 3: Securing Workloads - E2E Security/secure-infra.md

 ## VM networking overview

-In this Lab We'll create 2 subnets for traffic segmentation, one for front-end VM and one for backend-vm
+In this Lab We'll create 3 subnets for traffic segmentation, one for front-end VM, one for backend-vm and third one is for Azure Bastion host.
 At the end of the Lab the following virtual network resources are created:

-- *myVNet* - The virtual network that the VMs use to communicate with each other and the internet.
+- *myVNet-${SUFFIX}* - The virtual network that the VMs use to communicate with each other and the internet.
 - *myFrontendSubnet* - The subnet in *myVNet* used by the front-end resources.
 - *myPublicIPAddress* - The public IP address used to access *myFrontendVM* from the internet.
 - *myFrontentNic* - The network interface used by *myFrontendVM* to communicate with *myBackendVM*.